nomis/logitech-z906/README.rst

 Automatic standby
 ~~~~~~~~~~~~~~~~~

-Hold the "level" button for 5 seconds (until the level change light goes out).
+To enable/disable automatic standby, hold the "level" button for 5 seconds
-There's no obvious indication that anything has changed but the current effect
+(until the level change light goes out).
+There's no obvious indication that
-will have been changed to the default for all inputs (check by turning the
+anything has changed but the current effect will have been changed to the
-console off and on).
+default for all inputs (check by turning the console off and on).

-Use the reset procedure to get this setting into a known state (automatic
+To get this into a known state (automatic standby enabled), hold down the
-standby enabled).
+"input" button for 8 seconds while in standby.
+This will reset all settings.

 Contents
 --------